matsim-scenarios/matsim-kelheim/README.md

 <a rel="TU Berlin" href="https://www.vsp.tu-berlin.de"><img src="https://svn.vsp.tu-berlin.de/repos/public-svn/ueber_uns/logo/TUB_Logo.png" width="15%" height="15%"/></a>

 This scenario contains a 25pct sample of Kelheim and its surrounding area; road capacities are accordingly reduced.
 The scenario is calibrated taking into consideration the traffic counts, modal split and mode-specific trip distance distributions.
+[Here](https://svn.vsp.tu-berlin.de/repos/public-svn/matsim/scenarios/countries/de/kelheim/kelheim-v3.0/input/matsim-kelheim-v3.0-calibration-mode-parameters.pdf) are some (rather internal) notes on the calibration of modes and distances for v3.0.

 ### Licenses